pkscout/iguana-blaster/README.txt

 Prerequisites:
 A functioning IguanaWorks USB IR Transciever <https://www.iguanaworks.net>
-Python 3.6.x or later must be installed (Python 2.7.x may work but has not been tested).
+Python 3.6.x or later must be installed.

 To install download and unzip in any directory.
 Then copy the keys-example folder to keys.
 This example folder contains the 9 digits and power on key for the Spectrum URC1056A03 remote.
 These may work for you.
 If not, please see the RECORDINGKEYS.txt file for information on how to create new keys.